deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

-  system-property         manage system properties timed-data-source       start, stop, show and other controls for a timed data source trace                   show trace data for a DID transform-flow          start, stop or validate a transform flow update                  (alias for install) upgrade                 (alias for install) uninstall               uninstall the DeltaFi core
+  system-property         manage system properties timed-data-source       start, stop, show and other controls for a timed data source trace                   show trace data for a DID transform               start, stop or validate a transform update                  (alias for install) upgrade                 (alias for install) uninstall               uninstall the DeltaFi core